 Lovely Lucca is one of Tuscany’s true gems.
 This little medieval city is located very close to Pisa and to me much more attractive and charming.
 You enter the historic town via one of the four gates in the city wall encircling Lucca.
 If you’re planning your trip to Tuscany, you should not miss this place.
 Here is your travel guide with the top-rated things to do in Lucca.

-The major part of the old town is not accessible by car, but you can find parking everywhere around the wall or in and outside of the gates.
+The major part of the old town is not accessible by car, but you can find parking everywhere nearby the wall or in and outside of the gates.
 Always keep coins with you, because the parking machines only accept coins.
 Maybe you’re lucky and find parking within a white line where you don’t have to pay.

 The narrow, cobblestone alleys are picturesque and charming.
 I loved to wander through the streets and soak up the Italian atmosphere, have a coffee here or a glass of white wine there.
 Lucca is also called the city of 99 churches.
 You will find impressive big ones and cute little ones.
 I have not visited all of them 😉